Assistance programs Indianapolis and Marion County

 If you need access to child care and services, job training, and more contact Hawthorne Social Service Association, Inc. at 317.637.4312.
-Some of the services offered to Indianapolis families include all day childcare for ages 4-5, before school and after school childcare services, summer day camp and childcare, senior citizens hot home-cooked lunch and transportation to medical appointments.
+Some of the services offered to Indianapolis families include all day childcare for ages 4-5, before school and after school childcare services, or free summer day camp and childcare.
+The non-profit also has senior citizens hot home-cooked lunch and transportation to medical appointments.

-All low income and struggling Marion County families may be able to receive aid from the Indianapolis Urban League.
-The organization administers an array of assistance programs and services in the areas of foreclosure counseling, diversity and race relations, skilled workforce development and employment services, family services, rent, heating bill and utility assistance, technology and job training.
+All low income and struggling Marion County families may be able to receive financial aid from the Indianapolis Urban League.
+The organization administers an array of assistance programs and services in the areas of foreclosure counseling, diversity and race relations, as well as skilled workforce development and employment services.
+They also help people start a business, or offer referrals to grants that help with rent, heating bill and utility assistance, technology and job training.